-In order to be eligible, patients had to meet the following criteria: having recently engaged in DSH and being aged 15-35 years old.
-Patients were excluded if they reported severe psychiatric disorders requiring intensive inpatient treatment, were unable to converse in Dutch, had cognitive impairments or lived outside the region of Leiden.
+In order to be eligible, patients had to meet the following criteria: having recently engaged in DSH and being aged 15-35.
+Patients were excluded if they reported severe psychiatric disorders requiring intensive inpatient treatment, were unable to converse in Dutch, had cognitive impairments, or lived outside the region of Leiden.

 Participants were recruited from March 2003 through April 2006 at the Leiden University Medical Centre and the local Mental Health Centre Rivierduinen.
-Those who agreed to participate and who were found to be eligible for the study (n = 90) were randomly assigned to 12 sessions of CBT in addition to TAU (n = 48), or to TAU only (n = 42).
+Those who agreed to participate and were found to be eligible for the study (n=90) were randomly assigned to 12 sessions of CBT in addition to TAU (n=48), or to TAU only (n=42).
 These participants were invited for subsequent assessments 3, 6 and 9 months following the baseline interview.
 For the present article, the baseline and 9-month follow-up measurements were used.

-Our analyses were based on the intent-to-treat sample (n = 90).
+Our analyses were based on the intent-to-treat sample (n=90).
 At baseline, there were no missing data.
-At 9-months follow-up, data were missing for 17 patients, all dropouts.
-Of the 17 dropouts, eight had dropped out right after the baseline interview and nine patients had dropped out during the course of the study.
-For each individual, missing values were replaced by the last observed value of that variable (using the so-called Last Observation Carried

-Forward (LOCF) method).
-To control for the impact of missing data and the use of the LOCF method on the mediation analyses, we performed the analyses both in the intent-to-treat sample (n = 90) and in the completers sample (n = 73).
-The completers sample consisted of the sample of 90 patients minus the eight early dropouts and the nine patients who dropped out during the course of the study.
-A complete description of the flow of participants through the study is given elsewhere (Slee et al., 2008a).
+At 9-month follow-up, data were missing for 17 patients, all study withdrawals.
+Of the 17 participants who left the study, 8 left the study right after the baseline interview and 9 patients left during the course of the study.
+For each individual, missing values were replaced by the last observed value of that variable (using the so-called LOCF-method).
+To control for the impact of missing data and the use of the LOCF-method on the mediation analyses, we performed the analyses both in the intent-to-treat sample (n=90) and in the completers sample (n=73).
+The completers sample consisted of the sample of 90 patients minus the 8 early withdrawals and the 9 patients who left during the course of the study.
+A complete description of the flow of participants through the study is given elsewhere (Slee, Garnefski, van der Leeden et al., 2008).